shoebot/shoebot/doc/source/drawing.rst

   * closepath
   * endpath

-Colours: fill and stroke
+Colors: fill and stroke
 ========================

-Colours can be specified in a few ways:
+Colors can be specified in a few ways:
   * grayscale: (value)
   * grayscale with alpha: (value, alpha)
   * RGB: (red, green, blue)